History of Nintendo: Leadership changes

+In 2000, Satoru Iwata resigned as the head of HAL Laboratory to lead Nintendo's corporate planning division.
+In 2002, Yamauchi surprised Iwata by offering him the position of Nintendo's corporate president.
+Iwata agreed to the appointment, and he was president later that month—the first in his position to not be from the Yamauchi family.
+Yamauchi remained on the company's board of directors until 2005, and with a 10% stake, he was Nintendo's largest individual shareholder until his death in 2013; that year, Forbes magazine estimated his net worth at $2.1 billion USD, making him the 13th wealthiest person in Japan.

-In January 2002, Minoru Arakawa resigned as president of Nintendo of America, and Nintendo named Tatsumi Kimishima as his successor.
-In December 2003, Reggie Fils-Aimé—the future president and CEO of Nintendo of America—joined the company as the executive vice president of sales and marketing for the America division.
+In 2002, Minoru Arakawa resigned as president of Nintendo of America, and Nintendo named Tatsumi Kimishima as his successor.
+In 2003, Reggie Fils-Aimé—the future president and CEO of Nintendo of America—joined the company as the executive vice president of sales and marketing for the America division.
 Before that, he had been on the marketing teams of Panda Express, Pizza Hut, and Procter & Gamble, among others.